idirlab/largeKGEeval/README.md

 - [Comprehensive analysis of freebase and dataset creation for robust evaluation of knowledge graph link prediction models](https://drive.google.com/file/d/1evfTheEJ4jVsjvXB-BRj9FE13UmtiQap/view)
 - [Realistic re-evaluation of knowledge graph completion methods: An experimental study](https://dl.acm.org/doi/pdf/10.1145/3318464.3380599)

-## License

-The dataset and code are made available under the [CC0 1.0 Universal](https://github.com/idirlab/largeKGEeval/blob/main/LICENSE).

 ## Cite
 If you find our work useful for your research or you use our datasets in a scientific publication, we kindly request that you cite the following paper: